Crypto-TII/claasp/docs/DEVELOPER_GUIDE.md

 3. We will now set up PyCharm to use the Python 3 interpreter of SageMath
    1. Click `PyCharm` menu in the top-left toolbar and select `Setting`
-   2. Click the drop-down menu of `Project: tii-claasp` and select `Python Interpreter`
+   2. Click the drop-down menu of `Project: claasp` and select `Python Interpreter`
    3. Click the little-gear icon in the top-right corner next to the drop-down list of available interpreters and select `Add Interpreter`
    4. Select `Add Local Interpreter`